jerdog/auth0-blog/_posts/2018-09-25-developing-and-securing-modern-apps-with-react-graphql-and-apollo.markdown

 ### Writing the Resolvers

 Resolvers are functions that connect schema fields and types to various backends.
 As I mentioned earlier, they provide the instructions for turning a GraphQL operation into data.
-They can retrieve or write data from either an SQL, a No-SQL, graph database, a micro-service or a REST API.
+They can retrieve or write data from anywhere, including a SQL, a No-SQL, graph database, a micro-service or a REST API.
 Resolvers can also return strings, ints, null, and other primitives.

 ```js
 const { find, filter } = require('lodash');